matthijscox/JSONSchemaGenerator.jl/README.md

 JSONSchemaGenerator.jl provides a function `combinationkeywords(::Type)` which can be used to associate a struct with an array of special types `AllOf{T,S}`, `AnyOf{T,S}`, `OneOf{T,S}` and `Not{T}` that allow the corresponding JSON keyword to be generated in a schema (see [Boolean JSON Schema combination](https://json-schema.org/understanding-json-schema/reference/combining)).
 Note that more than two schemas can be combined by chaining: e.g. `AllOf{A, AllOf{B, C}}`.

-In the following example we combine some schemas that check if fields are equal to certain const values (using `Val` types, noting that these do not serialize well and should only be used for validation purposes like this):
+In the following example we combine some schemas that check if fields are equal to specific values (using `Val` and `Tuple` types, noting that these do not serialize well and should only be used for validation purposes like this):
 ```julia
 import JSONSchemaGenerator as JSG
 using JSONSchema, JSON3